Patent Law in Pakistan

 • Whenever a pending specification / accepted specification needs to be amended, Form P-16 must be completed.

-Step 3: Pay the filing fees
+Step 3: Pay the Filing Fees

 IPO Pakistan requires payment in the form of a payment order or demand draft from a scheduled bank in favor of the Director-General.
 The fee is not refundable.